Iceland–European Union relations: 2013 election and withdrawal of application

 The ruling left-wing parties suffered a major defeat in the parliamentary elections that were held on 27 April 2013, while the centrist Progressive Party had a large victory.
 The leaders of the Progressive Party and the Independence Party began negotiating the formation of a coalition government, and on 22 May it was announced that a coalition platform had been agreed to that would suspend all accession talks with the EU and not resume them unless approved by a referendum.
 However, under Icelandic law, it is not the Government but the Icelandic Parliament which decides to end negotiations.
 On 13 June, Iceland's Foreign Minister Gunnar Bragi Sveinsson informed the European Commission that the newly elected government intended to "put negotiations on hold".
 European Commission President Manuel Barroso responded on 16 July 2013 by requesting that the new Icelandic Prime Minister make a decision on the continuation of their accession bid "without further delay", and stressed that the EU remained "committed to continue the accession negotiations process, which I'm certain could address Iceland's specificities".

 In August 2013 the Icelandic government revealed that it had received a legal opinion that the 2009 Parliamentary vote did not oblige it to continue accession negotiations with the EU.
 In light of this, the Foreign Ministry stated that it had "decided to consider dissolving the negotiation committee".
 A few weeks later the committee was officially dissolved.
 Foreign Minister Gunnar Bragi Sveinsson said that "the process has been suspended.
 But nothing has been closed down."
-In October 2013 Benediktsson stated that no decision on ending Iceland's membership bid would be made until a report being prepared by the government on negotiations and "the recent changes within the union" was completed, expected to be by the end of 2013.
-Benediktsson went on to say that "we will see if a proposal will be put before the parliament or not."
+In October 2013 Bjarni stated that no decision on ending Iceland's membership bid would be made until a report being prepared by the government on negotiations and "the recent changes within the union" was completed, expected to be by the end of 2013.
+Bjarni went on to say that "we will see if a proposal will be put before the parliament or not."
 On 12 March 2015, Foreign Minister of Iceland Gunnar Bragi Sveinsson stated that he had sent a letter to the EU withdrawing the application for membership, without the approval of the Althing, though the European Union stated that Iceland had not formally withdrawn the application.

 In 2017, Iceland's newly elected government announced that it would hold a vote in parliament on whether to hold a referendum on resuming EU membership negotiations.
 However, in November 2017 that government was replaced by a coalition of the Independence Party, the Left Green Movement and the Progressive Party; all of whom oppose membership.
 Only 11 out of 63 MPs are in favour of EU membership.

-There was a renewed call in 2022 for a referendum on resuming EU membership negotiations.
+There was a renewed call in 2022 for a referendum on resuming EU membership negotiations in the wake of the Russian Invasion of Ukraine.

-Following the 2024 Icelandic parliamentary election, the Social Democratic Alliance, Viðreisn, and People's Party formed a new coalition government, which agreed to hold a referendum on resuming negotiations on EU membership by 2027.